 The complete season of the game happens to be on sale at the moment, should you choose to grab it from the Xbox Store.
 That way, you’ll be able to try out all five major episodes of Life is Strange 2 without pause, just the way the developers intended the fan base to play their most hopeful IP.
 In the case that you ever decide to upgrade to the Series X, you’ll find Life of Strange 2 being enhanced for the latter.

-Remedy Entertainment has truly outdone their level of creativity with the release of Control, a science fiction third-person shooter that grants players a stellar gameplay experience, more or less.
+Remedy Entertainment has truly outdone its level of creativity with the release of Control, a science fiction third-person shooter that grants players a stellar gameplay experience, more or less.
 It genuinely makes you wonder how much thought the developers have actually put into the title when you experience little tidbits of the plot connecting together that you never thought of previously.

 You unlock more player abilities as you play through the main campaign.
 Speaking of which, the protagonist in Control has destructive telekinetic powers that she doesn’t truly understand at first but slowly begins to harness.
 When the moment finally arrives that you manifest your true potential, Control makes you feel utterly powerful.
 Don’t miss out on experiencing what is simply one of the best single-player games on Xbox One.